 In 2010, the largest and best-designed scientific study to date was published.
 It looked at nearly 60,000 people, who were followed over time for a minimum of 30 years.
 This careful study controlled for smoking, alcohol use, and other known cancer risk factors.
 The study showed no link between personality and overall cancer risk.
 There was also no link between personality traits and cancer survival.

 People with cancer and their families may feel guilty about their emotional responses to the illness.
-They may feel pressure to keep a positive attitude at all times, which is unrealistic.
+They may feel pressure to keep a “good attitude” at all times, which is unrealistic.
 This feeling of pressure can come from within themselves, from other people, or both.
-Sadness, depression, guilt, fear, and anxiety are all normal parts of learning to cope with major life changes, and a cancer diagnosis is a major life change.
+Sadness, depression, guilt, fear, and anxiety are all normal parts of grieving and learning to cope with major life changes.
 Trying to ignore these feelings or not talking with others about them can make the person with cancer feel lonely.
 It can also make the emotional pain worse.
 And some people feel guilty or blame themselves when they can’t “stay positive,” which only adds to their emotional burden.

 Along these same lines, many people want to believe that the power of the mind can control serious diseases.
 This is a comforting belief that can make a person feel safer from the risk of serious illness.
 If it were true, you could use your mind to stop the cancer from growing.
 But the down side of such beliefs is that when people with cancer don’t do well, they may blame themselves.

 To learn more about attitude and survival, researchers looked at the emotional well-being of more than 1,000 patients with head and neck cancer to find out whether it affected survival.
-Over time, those who scored high on emotional well-being showed no differences in cancer growth or length of life when compared to those with low scores.
-Based on what we know now about how cancer starts and grows, there is no reason to believe that emotions can cause cancer or help it grow.
+Over time, those who scored high on emotional well-being showed no differences in cancer growth or length of life when compared with those with low scores.
+Based on what we know now about how cancer starts and grows, there’s no reason to believe that emotions can cause cancer or help it grow.

 Can psychotherapy help people live longer?

-Research in the area of therapy, stress reduction, and cancer has come up with mixed findings.
+Research in the area of therapy, stress reduction, and cancer has led to mixed findings.
 This can confuse reporters and patients alike.
 For example, a research study done in 1989 by David Spiegel and colleagues seemed to link a difference in survival with taking part in a support group.
 But other researchers who did the same kinds of studies did not have the same outcomes.